Investment in residential building construction, seasonally adjusted.

 The Ontario Ministry of Labour, Training and Skills Development is giving workers in the construction sector an extra year to renew their mandatory working at heights certification.
 It is anticipated that more than 120,000 workers are due to have their certificates expire over the next six months.
 However, many training providers have either cancelled classes […]

-Justin Trudeau makes an announcement to press while he is in self-isolation due to his wife testing positive for COVID-19, which lays out support to small and medium-sized businesses.
+Justin Trudeau makes an announcement to press concerning updates to COVID-19 support for small businesses.